shirioko/CandyPwn/README.md

 In the game Candy Crush Saga you use your lives to play.
 After you run out of lives you have to wait 24 hours to receive 5 new lives.

-This can be reset by clearing application data or by simply removing the files:
+You can reset your lives back to 5 by clearing application data or by simply removing these files (much cleaner):

     /data/data/com.king.candycrushsaga/app_storage/save_*.*